-SF City Guides –100% FREE (donations appreciated) Guides train for months before leading these fascinating tours.
+SF City Guides –100% FREE (donations appreciated) Guides train for months before leading these fascinating walking tours.
 Explore neighborhoods from Marina to the Castro, learn about Market Street’s booms and busts, or revisit the 1906 earthquake and it’s physical and political aftermath.

 SF Chinatown Ghost Tours – For something a little edgier with some dark twists….
-Check out the highly-rated Haunted History tours of Chinatown’s famous secret alleyways.
+Check out the highly-rated Haunted History walking tours of Chinatown’s famous secret alleyways.

 Barbary Coast Trail – One of our team’s “Top 10 Things To Do When Family Visits SF”!
 Ever wonder about those gold compasses in the sidewalks around downtown?
 They’re markers for The Barbary Coast Trail; a walk through Gold Rush history.
-There are audio tours and guided tours, but we’re partial to the good old-fashioned paper map, which you can order online or buy in person at a few select locations.
+There are audio tours and guided walking tours, but we’re partial to the good old-fashioned paper map, which you can order online or buy in person at a few select locations.
 A perfect end-up to the tour is a cocktail at Comstock Saloon (when they open back up).